-Pre-emergents are tools that prevent weeds from growing.
-It works by creating a barrier in the soil that the weed can’t break through.
-That’s why we don’t suggest any seeding when a pre-emergent has been applied.
+If you live in the Mentor, OH area, we don’t suggest seeding when a pre-emergent has been applied.
 When that barrier is broken, the weed seed will grow right in.
-Better to seed when weeds aren’t as likely to grow.
+Instead, seed at a time when weeds aren’t as likely to grow, like early fall.

 How to Eliminate Weeds

 All this is great, but what if it’s too late and bothersome weeds have already taken over your lawn?
 Sometimes we get busy, and life gets in the way.
 When this happens, we still have a few options.

 Post-emergent herbicides weaken weeds and let your grass take over.
 If you already have weeds, this is our top recommendation to get them under control.

 Read labels carefully when buying herbicides.
 Look for the right herbicide for your grass and the weeds you have.
 Read directions carefully.
 Improper selection or use of herbicides can cause dead patches in your lawn, so always proceed with caution.